Ardalanhayatifar/Ardalanhayatifar/README.md

 - 👋 Hi, I’m @Ardalanhayatifar
-- 👀 I’m interested in Chemistry and Geology
+- 👀 I’m interested in (Geo)Chemistry
 - 🌱 I’m currently learning Python!
 - 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me: ardalanhayatifar [at] gmail.com